Pedagogical Continuity and Distance Learning

 Smooth transitions between different scenarios / risk levels should also be foreseen.

-The APEEE are optimistic that the school management has agreed in several meetings (14 May and 2 September with APEEE Bureau; 7 July SAC; 23 September in Admin Board) that such a strategy will be developed, and we believe it will also help address issues with harmonisation between sections and cycles and optimal use of teaching time that were identified in the 2018 Whole School Inspection.
+The school management has agreed in several meetings (14 May and 2 September with APEEE Bureau; 7 July SAC; 23 September in Admin Board) that such a strategy will be developed, and we believe it would also help address issues with harmonisation between sections and cycles and optimal use of teaching time that were identified in the 2018 Whole School Inspection.
 We are also glad to see a similar objective set by the Central Office in the “Common Priorities” section of the Annual Pedagogical School Plan 2020-2021: “Based on the quality assurance document of the task force the schools will provide updated policy on distance teaching and learning and will establish minimum standards in this respect...” also to be accompanied by on-boarding procedures for newly-arrived pupils, a staff training plan, and the identification of teaching staff champions.
-To this end, at the Secondary CE meeting on 24 September, the APEEE also requested that a dedicated school Distance Learning Working Group be set up, a request eventually supported by the direction.
+To this end, at the Secondary CE meeting on 24 September, the APEEE also requested that a dedicated school Distance Learning Working Group be set up.

-The APEEE has recently received positive feedback from families on the efforts from the school to ensure a more harmonised programme across all cycles and sections.
+In November 2020, the APEEE received positive feedback from families on the efforts from the school to ensure a more harmonised programme across all cycles and sections.
 We have also been reassured by increased communication to parents of the modalities/arrangements put in place.
 In particular we see the December 2020 publication by the Uccle Primary Direction of Distance Teaching Guidelines and Recommendations coupled with Safety Measures as an important step in the right direction.
-We would encourage more formal consultation of parent representation on the specifics proposed.
+We would nevertheless encourage more formal consultation of parent representation on the specifics proposed for secondary.
 We strongly believe that, in order to assure pedagogical continuity for all children in the current situation, a cycle-specific Distance Learning Strategy should be made available to all stakeholders.
 This strategy should set common standards and harmonise practice while also making it possible for teachers to use differentiated approaches.

 APEEE: List of Pedagogical Continuity and Remote Learning Measures Submitted to the School Direction (06 March 2020)